-- 1. All reported information will be reviewed by an appropriate Student Conduct Authority to determine appropriate next steps. - 2.
+- 1. All reported information will be reviewed by the Student Conduct Authority to determine appropriate next steps. - 2.
 Interim Health or Safety Actions may be issued pursuant to section F. Outcomes, 1.
-Interim Health and Safety Action herein.

-3. Investigation

-- a.
-Upon receipt of a report, except for reports that are referred to the Title IX Office, a prompt, thorough, and impartial investigation may be conducted by the Office of Student Conduct and Community Standards, other designated staff, or FSUPD if further information is required to determine appropriate resolution by the Student Conduct Authority. - b.
+Interim Health and Safety Action herein. - 3.
+Investigation - a.
+Upon receipt of a report, except for reports that are referred to the Title IX Office, a prompt, thorough, and impartial investigation may be conducted by Student Conduct and Community Standards, other designated staff, or FSUPD if further information is required to determine appropriate resolution by the Student Conduct Authority.

+- b.
 Investigations will include a review of the submitted report, and other additional information, such as that gathered from investigation meetings with involved individuals or groups.
 Any involved individuals or groups will be interviewed and asked to share information they have regarding the incident including documents (text messages, emails, photos, etc.) and identification of any additional witnesses who may provide direct information regarding the incident. - c.
-Students may be accompanied by an advisor of their choice Individuals are highly encouraged to participate in the process in order to allow for as thorough an investigation as possible; however an individual may decline to participate in the investigation process. - d.
-At the conclusion of an investigation, the investigating office or designated staff will produce an investigation report and forward to the Student Conduct Authority for determination for next steps including, but not limited to, no action, issuance of an admonishment, referral to another department or governing body, or an information session to determine resolution of the allegation of misconduct.
+Students may be accompanied by an advisor of their choice Individuals are highly encouraged to participate in the process in order to allow for as thorough an investigation as possible; however, an individual may decline to participate in the investigation process. - d.
+At the conclusion of an investigation, the investigating office or designated staff will produce an investigation report and forward to the Student Conduct Authority for determination for next steps including, but not limited to, no action, issuance of an admonishment, referral to another department or governing body, or an information session to determine resolution of the allegation of misconduct. - 4.
+Administrative Measures a.
+Interim Health and Safety Actions.
+Interim actions may be initiated to protect the health or safety of individuals involved in an incident or investigation or in circumstances whena student is alleged to have engaged in conduct that poses a substantial risk to the University community or operations.
+IHSAs may be issued in conjunction with, or pending the outcome of, an investigative or adjudicative process of the Student ConductCode, Student Organization Conduct Code, Sex Discrimination and Sexual Misconduct policy, or Title IX Compliance Policy.
+For cases falling under the jurisdiction of the Title IX Compliance Policy, an interim health and safety action temporarily separating a student from the University or precluding participation in a course or courses must only be assigned when there is an immediate threat to physical health or safety of an individual that arises out of a report or formal complaint, or other aspect of the procedures described in the Title IX Compliance Policy.
+Other supportive measures and remedies may be instituted as described in the Title IX Compliance Policy.